adata111/DailyHack-frontend/README.md

 This is a cute multipurpose mobile app with several features that fulfills your daily requirements.
 Created in approximately 50 days as a part of Summer up 2020, this is a Walmart prize winning submission.
 Frontend has been coded in React Native and backend using Nodejs and the database used is MongoDB.
+Backend server is hosted on Heroku, and not included in this repo.

 ### How to run:
 - Install expo on your system.